 Tip 5.
 Credit and Debt

-The snowball method of tackling debt is where you pay off your smallest debts first while paying minimums on all others and working you way up to the larger debts.
-No matter what, getting rid of debt, especially high interest debt, and raising your credit score will also provide additional padding and protection during a rough patch.
+The snowball method of tackling debt is where you pay off your smallest debts first while paying minimums on all others and working your way up to the larger debts.
+No matter what, getting rid of debt, especially high-interest debt, and raising your credit score will also provide additional padding and protection during a rough patch.

 The theme is getting ahead of things so you can be prepared for the unexpected.
 If you have an emergency fund, then you can weather an emergency.
 If you live within, then you aren’t overextended and are able to save.
 If you have long term savings strategies, that should protect you from the present-day fluctuations.
 The more time and discipline you apply today, the stronger and more secure your future will be.